 - Chromosomal mutations: Genetic mutations which hugely raise the risk of developing bone cancer, can sometimes be inherited.
 Radiation has also been linked to mutations while, often, the genesis is unknown.

-What are the known risk factors for developing bone cancer?
+What are the known risk factors?

 Some known risk factors include: